 This is also a time to express your personal preferences.
 Is there something you’ve found you really like in a massage?
 Maybe you really like your head and face worked on.
 Maybe your feet are sensitive and you want them worked through the sheets.
 Say so at the beginning!
-Speaking up early allows your practitioner to customize your experience and plan the time of your session so that you have the best possible experience.
+Speaking up early allows your therapist to customize your experience and plan the time of your session so that you have the best possible experience.

-While your practitioner is working on you, keep the lines of communication open.
+While your therapist is working on you, keep the lines of communication open.
 If something isn’t going the way you’d like, say so!
-The practitioner is more than willing to accommodate what their clients want.
+The therapist is more than willing to accommodate what their clients want.
 Yet so few people speak up.
 Maybe they’re afraid of saying the wrong thing and hurting someone’s feelings.
 Maybe they think that it would be a bad time to bring it up.

 For example, saying something like:

 “Could you use a little more/less pressure there, please?”

 “That stroke is really starting to chafe.
 Do you think you could change it up?”

 …these are things your therapist wants to hear!

 Far from creating an awkward feeling in the massage, your therapist will be relieved to know what they need to do to serve you best.